Chapel of Nossa Senhora das Vitórias (Furnas): Exterior

 There are 13 three metre-high arcade windows: two twin windows in the nave, three simple windows in the axial chapel and the rest in the transept between the structural members.
 These windows were executed by Mégnen, Clamens et Borderau in 1883-1884, based on the instructions of José do Canto.
-Incased in steel and protected by a metal mesh screen, and applied by the original producers.
+They are encased in steel and protected by a metal mesh screen, and applied by the original producers.

 The front pavement, in azulejo by Moisseron et L. André, and executed in 1883, are laid in front of the main façade, which is reached by two flights of stairs, with an intermediary pad.
 The entrance is a triple-arch patio (three directions): the main door, also constructed by Moisseron et L. André, is a bronze-plated wood door with a grating of steel, also installed by Moisseron et L. André.

 The tower, of four stories, all with long, narrow Roman arches and sculpted capitals, and surmounted by an elegant spire.
-On top of the belfrey there are four small turrets with conical pinnacles, triangular niches along the spire and a Christian cross at the apex.
+On top of the belfry, there are four small turrets with conical pinnacles, triangular niches along the spire and a Christian cross at the apex.